mkmiecik14/luc-stim/README.md

 Plots of block-wise broadband frequency and pink/white noise estimation are saved in `output/` for blocks that are available.
 All results are saved in a matlab structure named `ssnumber-spec-res.mat` for import into R or your favorite analysis software.

 Note: for pink and white noise estimation to be reflected in IAF calculations, this script will need to be modified.

+## Step 4 - Preprocess MATLAB files to R

+The next step is to take the spectral results matlab structure file `ssnumber-spec-res.mat` and get these files ready for statistical processing in R. This is accomplished by `prepro-to-r.R`.